October 7, 2022

 But usually, you don't just want the speed.
 You want stability and scalability as well.
 And most importantly, you want to keep complete control over your project and your codebase.

-Because often, no-code and low-code platforms will offer you the initial speed and shorten the time to market.
+Low code adoption is nothing new, and often, no-code and low-code platforms will offer you the initial speed and shorten the time to market.
 But once you're on the market, you realize you can never leave.
 And your project is locked in with these platforms.

 This is not the case with 8base.